 Visiting the old town is, of course, one of the must things to do in Prague when you go here for the first time.
 It’s always interesting to see the old houses, cobblestoned streets and feel the vibe.
 Many of the places to visit in Prague are located nearby as well.

 To stroll around in Old town is definitely something I recommend!

 The younger crowd who come here mostly do it because of the nightlife, which is said to be one of the best.
 Here you’ll find clubs that are open all night, and there are plenty of bars to choose from.
 On top of that, alcohol is cheap too, so it’s no wonder that the nightlife is one of the top things to do in Prague.

 When it comes to music, you can find lots of variations as well, with everything from rock bars to nightclubs playing EDM.

-    However, you should be vary about walking into shady clubs, or more in general stripclubs.
+However, you should be wary about walking into shady clubs, or more in general strip clubs.
 It’s not something I have personal experience from, but I know others who have been tricked or even worse assaulted if they didn’t pay money.
 This is not the norm, so you don’t have to worry, just be cautious of entering clubs in strange alleys.